Financial Aid Process

 The personal expense category is an allowance and not a charge.

 Each of these allowances is listed to assist students to cover expenses necessary for school attendance.
 However, students do not have to use federal funds to cover these expenses.

-For more information regarding federal student aid programs available at Martinsburg College, please contact the Financial Aid Administrator:
+For more information regarding federal student aid programs available at Martinsburg College, please contact the Financial Aid Office: